-Conservative MP Damian Collins has expressed concern about whether electoral rules have been sufficiently strengthened in time for a snap general election later this year.
+Conservative MP Damian Collins has expressed concern over whether electoral rules have been sufficiently strengthened in time for a snap general election later this year.

-In an interview with Cherwell, Collins, who chairs the parliamentary Digital, Culture, Media and Sport select committee, was asked whether current electoral rules would prevent a repeat of the 2016 scandal surrounding Cambridge Analytica’s use of Facebook data.
-He said: “No: if a snap election were called, we would need emergency legislation to amend our electoral law to create rules on social media campaigning that are fit for purpose.”
+In an interview with Cherwell, Collins, who chairs the parliamentary Digital, Culture, Media and Sport select committee, expressed doubt over whether current electoral rules would prevent a repeat of the 2016 scandal surrounding Cambridge Analytica’s use of Facebook data.
+“If a snap election were called, we would need emergency legislation to amend our electoral law to create rules on social media campaigning that are fit for purpose,” Collins said.

-“In addition, current rules and limits around political donations can currently be easily evaded through making online donations from multiple countries using different currencies – we urgently need new electoral rules to change this.”
+“Current rules and limits around political donations can be easily evaded through making online donations from multiple countries using different currencies – we urgently need new electoral rules to change this.”

 “Mark Zuckerberg is ultimately responsible for what is going on inside Facebook,” Collins told Cherwell.